Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect a RC Servo to a port of the Brick and a suitable power supply.
+Connect a RC servo to a port of the Brick and a suitable power supply.
 Your setup should look as shown below.

 .. image:: /Images/Bricks/brick_servo_setup_600.jpg
    :scale: 100 %
-   :alt: Servo Brick with connected Servo
+   :alt: Servo Brick with connected servo
    :align: center
    :target: ../../_images/Bricks/brick_servo_setup_1200.jpg